beamable/UnrealSDK/Docs/docs/Use Guide/Unreal SDK - Intro.md

 4. Open the `UnrealSDK/Source/BeamableUnreal.Target.cs` file and copy the `Beam` class into your `YourGame.Target.cs` file.
 5. Call `Beam.ConfigureGame/Server/Editor` in their corresponding `Target.cs` files.
 6. Call `Beam.AddRuntimeModuleDependencies` and `Beam.AddEditorModuleDependencies` in the corresponding `Build.cs` files.
-7. Run the `YourProject/beam-init-game-maker.sh` script.
+7. Run the `YourProject/beam-init-game-maker.sh` script from inside your project's root directory.
 	1. This will install the version of our CLI tool that your SDK version corresponds to locally in your project.
+	2. Verify that it worked by running `dotnet beam --version` from inside your project root directory.
 8. Generate Project Files.
 9. Open Rider/VS and compile your editor.
 #### Making your First Request
 Once your Editor opens, you'll see the Beamable Logo in your upper-right bar, next to the Settings dropdown.
 This button opens the Beamable window.